If you’re cooking for a smaller crowd during the holidays, try this delicious and juicy Slow Cooker Turkey Breast!

 As always, the ingredient quantities can be found in the recipe card down below, but I wanted to share a few helpful ingredient notes here:

 - Turkey breast: a 6 to 7 pound turkey breast, bone-in and skin-on, safely thawed.

 - Unsalted butter: It needs to be softened so you can easily spread it over the turkey.

-- Garlic powder and onion powder: For flavor!
+- Garlic powder, onion powder, smoked paprika: For flavor!

 - Fresh rosemary and fresh thyme: For aromatic herb flavors.

 - Yellow onion: To build a “bed” under the turkey.
 This will help with even cooking.

 - For the gravy using the drippings (optional): turkey or chicken broth, butter, flour, salt, pepper, plus the drippings from the turkey.
 Or simply made a turkey gravy without drippings separately.

 Slow cooking is great to keep the meat moist and tender.
 Plus, you’ll have the entire oven to yourself to make as many side dishes as you want!

 Step 1 | Let the turkey sit on the counter